apache/parquet-format/Encodings.md

 <a name="ALP"></a>
 ### Adaptive Lossless floating-Point: (ALP = 10)

-**As of 2026-08-01 this encoding is currently in Preview.**
+**As of 2026-08-01, this encoding is in Preview.**

-**Note**: Preview means that
+**Note**: Preview means that:
-1. The encoding is finalized (the specification is stable)
+1. The encoding is finalized (the specification is stable).
-2. The implementation is on going in the ecosystem (e.g. parquet-java, etc) but may not be complete
+2. The implementation is ongoing in the ecosystem (e.g., parquet-java, etc.) but may not be complete.
 3. The Parquet community recommends only using the encoding when you are sure your reader supports it.
 4. Writers are recommended to provide an opt-in flag to enable this encoding.